Monodromy of supersolvable toric arrangements

-\begin{remark} Turning briefly to rational homotopy theory, formality of toric arrangement complements (due to \cite[Thm.
-1.3]{dupont}) has implications via the work of Papadima and Yuzvinsky \cite{PY}.
-When $\A$ is strictly supersolvable, Koszulity of the rational cohomology ring in \Cref{cor:koszul} implies that the rationalization of $M(\A)$ is $K(\pi,1)$.
-Moreover, the Koszul dual of $H^*(M(\A);\QQ)$ is the universal enveloping algebra of the rational LCS Lie algebra, and this relationship yields an alternate proof of the LCS formula in \cite[Thm.
-D]{BD}. \end{remark}
+\begin{remark} Turning briefly to rational homotopy theory, Dupont established formality of toric arrangement complements \cite[Theorem 1.3]{dupont}.
+This has implications via the work of Papadima and Yuzvinsky \cite{PY}.
+When $\A$ is strictly supersolvable, Koszulity of the rational cohomology ring in \Cref{cor:koszul} implies that the Bousfield--Kan rational completion of $M(\A)$ is $K(\pi,1)$.
+Moreover, the Koszul dual of $H^*(M(\A);\QQ)$ is the universal enveloping algebra of the rational LCS Lie algebra of $\pi=\pi_1$, and this relationship yields an alternate proof of the LCS formula in \cite[Theorem D]{BD}. \end{remark}